skarppi/moneydance-extensions/README.md

 # Formula extension to Moneydance

 Enhance Moneydance transaction reminders with Excel formulas.
-Can be used to calculate e.g. payslip with variable bonuses and taxes, loans and interests with custom payment schedule, or any variable payment.
+Can be used to calculate e.g. payslip with variable bonuses and taxes, loans and interests with custom payment schedule, or any scheduled payment with variable equations.

 This is an extension for [Moneydance personal finance application](https://moneydance.com).